Correlations of multiplicative functions in function fields: Matom a ki--Radziwi Theorem in Function Fields

-Theorem \ref{thm_mr_real} follows immediately from Theorem \ref{MRFF} when $q$ is even.
-Note that by Lemma~\ref{PrincPret}, we may assume that $\chi_1$ is real since otherwise the mean value of $f\bar{\chi_1}$ contributes $\ll N^{-1/4+o(1)}$, which dwarfs the error term in the statement of the theorem.
+Theorem~\ref{thm_mr_real} follows immediately from Theorem~\ref{MRFF} when $q$ is even, aside from the claim that $\chi_1$ may be assumed to be real.
+To see this, note that by Lemma~\ref{PrincPret}, if $\chi_1$ were not real since then the mean value of $f\bar{\chi_1}$ would contribute $\ll N^{-1/4+o(1)}$, which is anyway dwarfed by the error term in the statement of the theorem.

 When $q$ is odd, it suffices to show that if $\chi_1 \neq \chi_0$ then $\mc{D}_{f\overline{\chi_1^{\ast}}}(N) \geq \Big(1/4-o(1)\Big)\log N$, so that once again the sum in $f\overline{{\chi}_1^{\ast}}$ contributes negligibly.